tobijahu/one-time-access/README.md

 ```$ git clone https://github.com/tobijahu/one-time-access.git one-time-access```

-Copy the content to `/opt/one-time-access`, create a new user `ota-deamon` to run the deamon scrit, add it to the group of your webserver user (e.g. `www-data`) and create all necessary files and folders.
-Run the following commands as root user.
+Execute the following commands as root user.
+This will copy the content of the cloned repository to `/opt/one-time-access`, create a new user `ota-deamon` to run the deamon script, add ota-deamon to the group of your webserver user (e.g. `www-data`) and create all necessary files and folders.

 ```
 cp -a one-time-access /opt/